 The simulator K9 used during training is named Jake, a tribute to the founder of Life Flight, Dr. James “Red” Duke’s dog.
 In 2016, under the leadership of Chief Flight Nurse Rudy Cabrera, and Life Flight Outreach Education Coordinator George Tarver III, Life Flight began developing the K9-CCC program.

 There are an estimated 200 police canines in the Greater Houston area.
 Agencies were able to enroll in training programs which began in April 2019.
-Since then, 210 K9 handlers and 40 emergency medical services and fire personnel have been trained on treating their injured K9.
+Since then, over 600 K9 handlers and 40 emergency medical services and fire personnel have been trained on treating their injured K9.
 Due to COVID-19 restrictions, Life Flight has limited the amount of classes they are able to conduct each month.

 Please consider making a donation to Memorial Hermann Life Flight.
 No matter which area of the mission you support, your gift will make a lasting impact on patients and their families.Donate Now